This post may contain affiliate links.

 Estate sales are a lot more formal and are often managed by a professional estate sale company that handles the pricing, advertising, and organization of the sale.
 Estate sale companies usually advertise through various channels, including online listings and local newspapers.

-Estate sales can be a good option for those looking to sell an entire house filled with a large number of valuable items, as they often attract serious buyers and collectors.
+Estate sales can be a good option for those looking to sell an entire house filled with many valuable items, as they often attract serious buyers and collectors.

 Types of Items Sold at Each Sale.

-Estate sales, on the other hand, often feature higher-end items such as antiques, fine china, collectibles, and high-quality and antique furniture.
-Additionally, estate sales may also include items from the deceased owner’s personal collection, such as artwork or jewelry.
+On the other hand, estate sales often feature higher-end items such as antiques, fine china, collectibles, and high-quality antique furniture.
+Also, estate sales may include items from the deceased owner’s personal collection, such as artwork or jewelry.

 Pros and Cons of a Garage Sale